 Remove the AC cable from the accessory pack and connect it from the amplifier to a standard wall outlet.
 Make sure that the both the Gain and Master Volume controls are set to the minimum position.
-Locate the power switch on the right side of the front panel and turn the amplifier on.
-The power switch should then illuminate in red.
+Locate the Power switch on the right side of the front panel and turn the amplifier on.
+The Power switch should then illuminate in red.
 Upon powering up, don't be surprised if you hear a small pop.
 This is absolutely normal.
 (Eliminating this "power on transient" would require a component called a relay.
 SWR chose not to incorporate this type of component due to the fact that relays degrade signal quality and often fail, causing the unit to have no output and requiring a trip to a local service center.
-If you wish not to hear the power on transient, simply set the Speaker Outputs mode switch to "Off" while turning the unit on, and then set the switch back to "On" for normal operation.)
+The noise can be eliminated by setting the speaker on/off switch to the "off" position upon powering up, after which point you can set the switch to "on" for operation.)